logos-co/roadmap/content/dst/waku/waku-scaling.md

 meaning a small number of nwaku nodes serve store, light push and filter protocols and a high number of clients consume them.
 For example, 6-10 service nodes, 200 relay nodes and 1000 light nodes.
-This should include connection and node churn impact on reliability for both relay and light clients
+This should include connection and node churn impact on reliability for both relay and light clients.

 #### Deliverables